AmarachiNzekwe/doodle-qa-backend-challenge/README.md

 To run the test,

+1. Download the json folder in this repository

-1. Download and install Node.js.
+2. Download and install Node.js.

-2. Run the command "npm install -g newman" in your CLI.
+3. Run the command "npm install -g newman" in your CLI.

-3. Run the command "newman run OpenAPI definition.postman_collection"
+4. Run the command "newman run OpenAPI definition.postman_collection"